 A little bit later, Commercial Mortgage Insight issued two articles publicly indicating significant progress on exactly the issues my friend was talking about.
 This could be imminent, exciting, and very productive.
 It truly could represent significant progress toward cleaning up the current financial mess, by mitigating some of the downward pressure on asset valuations, eliminating a lot of all-cash fire sales, and restoring liquidity in the marketplace.

 A roundtable of CMBS lenders and other experts are working with the federal government at the highest levels to solve these problems.
 All it will take is a change in the tax provisions governing REMICs.

 And best of all, this solution will not cost taxpayers a nickel.
 We just have to remove some artificial restrictions crafted in a bygone era that no longer serve a purpose.
-In fact, the current applicable regulations create the problem that Jim Butler and Jeff Steiner talked about a number of years ago in their article entitled to “New Rules of Engagement for Workouts: REMICs and Distressed Real Estate Loans.”
+In fact, the current applicable regulations create the problem that Jim Butler talked about a number of years ago in their article entitled to “New Rules of Engagement for Workouts: REMICs and Distressed Real Estate Loans.”

 Hotel Attorneys: Easy fixes for a damaged CMBS model

 No cost to taxpayers!